mulesoft-assets/template-healthcare-fitness2crm-sync-process-api/README.md

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered. **Failling to do so could lead to unexpected behavior of the template.**
+Use Anypoint Studio v6.1.0+ and Mule ESB 3.8.1+ to run this template.

 ### Running the application